ada-lang-io/ada-lang-io/docs/learn/tips/being-more-terse.md

 end Test_Is_Quoted;
 ```

-Using a locally defined helper function to simplify repeated local logic.
+Using a locally defined helper subprogram to simplify repeated local logic.
 Note
 that these local subprograms don't pollute the global namespace.

 ```ada